Real Sociedad, 2015-2018

-"We were a generation who had grown together and developed a new style of play.
-Revolutionary; attractive; attacking"
+"We were a generation who had grown and developed together"

 But we had the hope of doing great things; of winning titles for the club, and we did become champions that season.
 We won the European Cup Winners' Cup, beating Sampdoria in the final in Bern.
 To play such a brilliant game – in a European final, and to win with our new style of play – gave us so much joy.
 It validated our idea; showed to us all that we were on the right track.

 The feeling grew that we knew what we were doing; where we were going.
 We had great confidence in our game, and we were all influenced by the manager's winning mentality.
 Johan was convinced that he was very good – the best – and he made us believe that we too were very good.
 The best, and capable of beating the best.

 We progressed along our path until we were able to overcome Real.
 By the third year, we developed our idea well, and as a group of players we came into full maturity.
 That is when we won La Liga.

 Within a year, we faced Sampdoria in another European Cup final (above, with Sacristán back row, far right – left from him are Hristo Stoichkov, Michael Laudrup and Ronald Koeman; in front of Koeman, Pep Guardiola).